Super Adventure Rockman: Gameplay

 Super Adventure Rockman is an interactive movie video game based on the Mega Man universe.
 It revolves primarily around the player watching pre-recorded animation cutscenes depicting the storyline.
 The game is divided into three different disks, each presenting itself as an anime episode and containing roughly a half-hour of video footage.
-Certain points allow the player to select a branching path, which can either lead them to helpful items or an ambush by enemies, sometimes utilizing quick-time events.
+Certain points allow the player to select a branching path, which can either lead them to helpful items left by Dr. Light to help Mega Man, or an ambush by enemies, sometimes utilizing quick-time events that will cause Mega Man to take damage if failed.
 If the player is ambushed, they are transferred to a rail shooter-like minigame where they must point an on-screen cursor onto enemies and shoot them.
-Some of these fights feature Robot Masters from earlier Mega Man games, particularly Mega Man, Mega Man 2 and Mega Man 3.
+Some of these fights feature Robot Masters from earlier Mega Man games, particularly Mega Man, Mega Man 2, and Mega Man 3.

 Development

 Mega Man artist and producer Keiji Inafune claimed that Super Adventure Rockman was developed during a time when Capcom was attempting to branch out the series by "selling [it] to the lowest bidder".
 Although he had little involvement in the game, he was assigned to finish it after the project leader suddenly quit towards its completion.
 Inafune exclaimed, "The ultimate unspoken rule about making a game that is geared towards children is that you simply cannot kill anyone, but here you have military helicopters falling out of the sky and people dying in droves.
 If it had been up to me, I would have at least made it so they all 'got away safely' via parachutes or something.
 Then as if that wasn't bad enough, Roll dies... and to top it all off, the whole world is destroyed!
-I was like, 'Did they really need to go that far?!'"
+I was like, 'Did they really need to go that far?!'".

 In September 2018, a listing appeared on Yahoo!
 Auctions Japan for the design documents of a scrapped interactive movie titled Rockman X Interactive; it was confirmed by the seller that the game, which was in development between December 1995 and 1996, influenced the development of Super Adventure, however the listing was eventually deleted before anyone could purchase it.